lsav/verdi-gui/README.md

 ## Usage

-Just run the installer found in `installer/VerdiGUI-setup.exe`.
+Just run the installer found at `installer/verdigui-setup-1.1.2.exe`.
 No other installations needed.

 Don't trust weird executables from github?
-Yeah, I wouldn't either.
-You can run it as a python script, but will need to install Python2.7 and follow the instructions below to install the other dependencies.
+You can run it as a python script, but will need to install Python 2.7 and follow the instructions below to install the other dependencies.

 ## Changes